itzbhushan/insight/README.rst

 The real time pipeline is architected using Apache Pulsar_ as the backbone.
 User queries received by the web-server (1) are published to Pulsar message brokers (2).
-Consumers listening to the *get-suggestions* topic receive these messages from the broker (4) and query elastic search (5, 6).
-Query responses are published to the *curate* topic (7) where a set of curators rank the response based on a simple heuristic (8, 9, and 10).
-The ranked suggestions are sent back to the user by the web-server listening to messages published in the *suggestions-list* topic (11, 12).
+Consumers listening to the *get-suggestions* topic receive these messages from the broker (3) and query elastic search (4, 5).
+Query responses are published to the *curate* topic (6) where a group of curators rank the response based on a simple heuristic using metadata available in PostgreSQL (7, 8 and 9).
+The ranked suggestions are sent back to the user by the web-server listening to messages published in the *suggestions-list* topic (10, 11, and 12).

 .. _Pulsar: https://pulsar.apache.org/